euruko/2022.euruko.org/src/tickets.md

 {% render "tickets/listing", site: site %}

+**⚠️ There are extremely few in-person tickets remaining (or perhaps none, depending on when you're reading this).**

 You may be required to wear a mask and/or present proof of vaccination.
 [Current recommendations and restrictions in Helsinki](https://www.hel.fi/helsinki/coronavirus-en/information/recommendations-and-restrictions-effective).

 By purchasing or accepting a ticket to the event you agree to follow the [Code of Conduct](/code) at all times during the conference.